rarelyseen402/rarelyseen402/README.md

-# 👋 Hi, I’m Chacha Sam
+"# 👋 Hi, I’m Chacha Sam

-Welcome to my corner of GitHub!
+Welcome to my GitHub profile!
 I'm a passionate **data analyst** and **creative writer** who loves blending technical expertise with storytelling.

 ## 👀 What I’m Interested In
 - **Data Analysis & Visualization**: Turning raw data into compelling insights with tools like `Power BI`, `Tableau`, and `Excel`.